-The Contractor's October 2015 schedule update indicated that the construction work continued to be nine months behind schedule.
-The critical path for the construction work continues to flow through the construction of CTS.
+As of the end of September, the 1300 Contractor had submitted and SFMTA was ready to accept all required schedule updates, subject to TPC addressing several comments on the August and September schedules.
+The Contractor's September 2015 schedule update indicated that the construction work was nine months behind schedule.
+The contractor reduced the delays to the station construction work at UMS by changing the sequence of construction.
+The time savings at UMS caused the critical path for the construction work to shift back to CTS.
 The projected RSD is still forecast for May 2019, five months later than planned.
 The most recent schedule update still shows that there is no float on the project critical path and that time savings must be identified for the remaining work if the project is to be completed on time.
+In the opinion of the PMOC, the long overdue updated Program Master Schedule now provides a vital tool for development of schedule recovery strategies.
+The PMOC will be leading schedule containment workshops scheduled for November 18 and 19.

-As a means of encouraging better collaboration among the project participants, SFMTA and TPC identified several short-term performance targets that were considered to be crucial to the overall progress of the work.
-The parties believed that successful completion of the identified work according to the adopted schedule would reinforce the working relationships on the team and provide confidence that the team members could work cooperatively toward important schedule objectives.
-SFMTA had hoped that longer-term plans for schedule recovery could be developed based on the working relationships established through the focus on short-term performance targets.
-The results of the focus on the short-term performance targets was mixed, with some milestones being achieved and others missed.
-Table 5 shows the final status of the initial set of identified milestones.
+As a means of encouraging better collaboration among the project participants, SFMTA and TPC have agreed to focus on several short-term performance targets that are crucial to the overall progress of the work.
+The parties are hopeful that successful completion of the identified work according to the adopted schedule will reinforce the working relationships on the team and provide confidence that the team members can work cooperatively toward important schedule objectives.
+SFMTA hopes that longer-term plans for schedule recovery can be developed based on the working relationships established through the focus on short-term performance targets.
+Table 5 shows the current status of the identified milestones.